tlliao/Iterative-seam-estimation/README.md

 # Quality evaluation-based iterative seam estimation for image stitching

-1. Unzip "vlfeat-0.9.20" in the main path, add images in the folder "Imgs" in the main path and run the "main.m".
+1. Add images in the folder "Imgs" in the main path and run the "main.m".

 2. This software has been tested on 64bit Windows; for other platforms, you'll need to compile your own mex files for "graphCutMex".